Lucas8p/studio/src/README.md

 # Start the Next.js app with pm2
 pm2 start npm --name "inspairbet" -- start

+# Tell pm2 to save the process list
+pm2 save

+# Generate a startup script to run on boot
+pm2 startup
 ```

-This command will start your app, name it "inspairbet", and ensure it restarts automatically if it crashes or the server reboots.
+The `pm2 startup` command will output another command that you need to copy and run.
+This command will register `pm2` as a service that starts automatically when the server boots, ensuring your "inspairbet" app also restarts.
 You can check its status with `pm2 list`.

 ### 5. Configure a Reverse Proxy